1. Getting to Know the Linux Command Line

 - Konsole (on KDE).

-- xterm (a legend, but kinda old).
+- xterm (legendary, but kinda old school).

-- Windows Terminal for WSL.
+- Windows Terminal for WSL

 2. Shell

-- Sh: the classic Unix shell (minimalist).
+- Sh: classic Unix shell (minimalist).

 2. Command Structure